Tag Archives: Solo Travel

 Saints Peter and Paul Church.

-Or course, I had to take a picture with one of Pope John Paul II’s statues in Krakow.
-This life-sized monument of the former local lad turned Pope turned Saint John Paul II stands across from Wawel Cathedral near the entrance of the Cathedral Museum, which just so happens to have been opened by the man himself (then Cardinal Karol Wojtyła) back in 1978.
+Of course, I had to take a picture with one of Pope John Paul II’s statues in Krakow.
+This life-sized monument of the former local lad turned Pope turned Saint John Paul II stands across from Wawel Cathedral, near the entrance of the Cathedral Museum.
+Interestingly, the museum was opened by the man himself, then Cardinal Karol Wojtyła, back in 1978.
 Source

 A clearer image in the morning.
 Source